CREWdecisions/elicitr/tests/testthat/_snaps/add_data.md

       The dataset in "Round 2" has 2 <id> not present in "Round 1".
 These <id> have been added to "Round 1" with "NA" values but could be typos in the raw data. i Check raw data and if you want to update the dataset in "Round 2" use `elicitr::elic_add_data()` with `overwrite = TRUE`.

----

-    Code
-      out <- elic_add_data(y, data_source = z, round = 2, verbose = FALSE)
-    Condition
-      Warning:
-      !
-Dataset for "Round 2" has 4 rows but are expected 6 experts.
-Missing <id> have been filled with "NAs". i Check raw data and if you want to update the dataset use `elicitr::elic_add_data()` with `overwrite = TRUE`.
-      Error in `omogenise_datasets()`:
-      !
-Impossible to combine "Round 1" and "Round 2" datasets: x "Round 2" has 4 <id> not present in "Round 1" which has only 3 "NA" rows. i Check raw data and use `elicitr::elic_add_data()` to add the dataset after manual corrections.

 # Raises info

     Code